-At 31 December 2020, the Group recorded net current liabilities of approximately RMB2,036,894,000 (2019: approximately RMB2,393,923,000).
-Based on the estimation of the future cash flows of the Group, after taking into account of (i) the bank and cash balances as at 31 December 2020 and continuous net cash inflows from operating activities; and (ii) the confirmed and indicated credit commitments from financial institutions, the directors of the Company are of the opinion that the Group will have sufficient working capital to finance its normal operation and meet the obligation for its liabilities for the twelve months from the end of the reporting period of the consolidated financial statements.
+At 31 December 2021, the Group recorded net current liabilities of approximately RMB1,668,556,000 (2020: approximately RMB2,036,894,000).
+Based on the estimation of the future cash flows of the Group, after taking into account of (i) the bank and cash balances at 31 December 2021 and continuous net cash inflows from operating activities; and (ii) the confirmed and indicated credit commitments from financial institutions, the directors of the Company are of the opinion that the Group will have sufficient working capital to finance its normal operation and meet the obligation for its liabilities for the twelve months from the end of the reporting period of the consolidated financial statements.
 Accordingly, the consolidated financial statements have been prepared on a going concern basis.